Subscribe to get access

 Did you know that every year, 28-billion pounds of plastic ends up in our ocean.
 In addition, approximately 40 million people in the developing world are in need of prosthetic limbs?
-The Million Waves Project seeks to change both of these issues by taking plastic from the oceans and transforming it into prosthetic limbs for children in need through the process of 3D printing.
+Hence, the Million Waves Project!
+It seeks to change both of these issues by taking plastic from the oceans and transforming it into prosthetic limbs for children.
+Plastic in need through the process of 3D printing.

 The thing is, that responsibility falls on us.
 We aren’t perfect, but we can make conscious efforts to cut down on our use of plastic waste.
 We aren’t asking you to send us your plastic (trust me, we get that request a lot).
 Instead, we want to take the plastic that has already been harmful to the environment and reuse it, and we call everyone to action to cut down on their own personal plastic use.